dongdongbh/nvim.conf/Readme.md

 run shell command by `:! `, e.g. `:! sort` can sort the lines by shell functions sort.

-another very useful command is `: norm`, this can be great when editing with multiple lines in visual mode. `:'<,'> norm `, the commands after norm are executed as if it in normal mode.
+another very useful command is `:norm`, this can be great when editing with multiple lines in visual mode. `:'<,'> norm `, the commands after norm are executed as if it in normal mode.